Canceled TV Shows 2018: Here Are All Of The Shows That Have Been Axed, So Far (Cable And Streaming Edition)

 One Mississippi: gay comedian Tig Notaro had hoped this comedy-drama, about a queer woman navigating life in Mississippi, would hit with viewers.
 It did not, and won’t be back for a second season.

-Lady Dynamite: one of Netflix’ weirder comedies may have been too hard for viewers to keep up with – it won’t be returning after its second season.
+Lady Dynamite: one of Netflix’s weirder comedies may have been too hard for viewers to keep up with — it won’t be returning after its second season.

 For a complete list of shows that have been canceled after this season, including network shows, shows on smaller cable and satellite networks, or shows whose cancellations were announced weeks or even months ago, check out this comprehensive list over at Rotten Tomatoes.